-Aura Corcio, the manager of our sister company Panama Nautical Club, has been involved in the World Marine Heritage Organization and works to ensure that the standards at Cala Mia live up to the task of ocean conservation.
-Aura believes “The sea is our connection with Mother Nature, and she has given us all we needed for so long, but now it is our turn to take care of her.”
+Our sister company Panama Nautical Club, has been involved in the World Marine Heritage Organization and works to ensure that the standards at Cala Mia live up to the task of ocean conservation.
+The owner believes “The sea is our connection with Mother Nature, and he has given us all we needed for so long, but now it is our turn to take care of her.”

 While many of these problems have complex solutions, to help save marine life in Panama, remember:

 - When choosing your sunscreen, be careful of the ingredients you put on your body, as they will be washed out to sea.
 Choose a sunscreen that is free of oxybenzone and octinoxate (generally known as reef killers), zinc, PABA, or parabens.

 - Pay attention to where your fish is sourced.
 While at the Resort you can be sure that the fish offered has been sustainably caught; however, once you leave, be sure to continue verifying that your fish is sustainably sourced.

 - When utilizing snorkeling equipment, be careful to not touch reefs as this could cause damage.
 In addition, be mindful to refrain from making sand clouds, as this could disrupt and damage the ecosystem around you.

 - Follow the Facebook group of the World Marine Heritage to be more involved.